Dementia with Lewy Bodies

 - Standard informant interviews may help improve sensitivity (eg, the Informant Questionnaire on Cognitive Decline in the Elderly (IQCODE).

 - Other forms of dementia, especially dementia in Parkinson's disease or dementia in progressive supranuclear palsy.
-Normally in dementia associated with Parkinson's disease, the movement disorder has been present for at least a year before the onset of dementia.
+Normally in dementia associated with Parkinson's disease, the movement disorder has been present for at least a year before the onset of dementia and this one-year rule is used in research studies where the distinction needs to be made between DLB and PDD.

 - Intracranial tumours.